aloysiogl/dotfiles/nvim/README.md

 TODOS:
 File explorer:
+- [ ] On hover, be able to preview the current file
+- [ ] Make git stuff work well on nvim tree
 - [ ] Telescope to open when nvim into dir https://www.reddit.com/r/neovim/comments/mtay0q/telescope_into_a_directory/
 - [ ] Solution to copy and move files easily when using netrw or similar

 Navigation:
-- [ ] Center screen after back from search
-- [ ] Keep always a part of your screeen with you
 - [ ] Understand what other modes of flash do I have available
-- [ ] Possibly change back to easymotion for small motions
-- [ ] Find fuzzy finder for current file in /, maybe use telescope fuzzy finder? (type :Telescope current_buffer_fuzzy_find)
 - [ ] Find fuzzy finder for grep in all files (you had that before)
 - [ ] Investigate telescope fuzzy command search with :cmap